pmem/pmdk/manpages/windows/master/libpmem/pmem_is_pmem.3.md

 int pmem_unmap(void *addr, size_t len);
 ```

->NOTE: NVML API supports UNICODE.
-If **NVML_UTF8_API** macro is defined then
+>NOTE: The PMDK API supports UNICODE.
+If the **PMDK_UTF8_API** macro is
-basic API functions are expanded to UTF-8 API with postfix *U*,
+defined, basic API functions are expanded to the UTF-8 API with postfix *U*.
-otherwise they are expanded to UNICODE API with postfix *W*.
+Otherwise they are expanded to the UNICODE API with postfix *W*.

 # DESCRIPTION #

 Most pmem-aware applications will take advantage of higher level
-libraries that alleviate the application from calling into **libpmem**
+libraries that alleviate the need for the application to call into **libpmem**
 directly.
 Application developers that wish to access raw memory mapped
 persistence directly (via **mmap**(2)) and that wish to take on the
 responsibility for flushing stores to persistence will find the